evolarjun/amr/docs/Methods.md

 options with the HMM database described above.
 HMM matches with full_score
 < TC1 or domain_score < TC2 are dropped.
 All HMM matches to HMMs for parent
 nodes of other HMM matches in the hierarchy are removed.
 The match(es) with the highest full score are kept.
-If a BLAST match is not exact it must agree with an HMM match.
+If a BLAST match is not exact and an HMM up the hierarchy exists, it must match at least one HMM up the hierarchy at above cutoff.

 ## Translated DNA searches (-n)